fujaba/fulib.org/src/main/resources/org/fulib/webapp/static/examples/prototyping/Prototype.md

 Login writes login-screen into content of stock-man.
 Login creates content with id login-in, password-in, login-button-in and with description "input user?", "input password?", "button login".
-Login writes login-in, password-in, login-button-in into content of login-screen.
+Login adds login-in, password-in, login-button-in to content of login-screen.
 Login writes "runLogin login-in password-in scan" into action of login-button-in.

 We call run-login on stock-man with login-name "Albert" and with password "secret".